tgfrerer/island/plan.md

 ## (A)

+- when inferring the default format, use queried defaults from the backend, not hardcoded defaults

 - format detection for image resources: we need to find a way to insert defaults in a sane way, and to reduce complexity. currently, default formats are set implicitly, but it would be better to note down if